 Bowmandale's Digital Ambassadors are a group of Year 5 and 6 children who help the adults in school keep everyone safe online.
 They meet regularly with Miss Brewster, Mr Towers, Mrs Dunstan and the governors to plan events and share their knowledge and expertise.

-Yesterday, the Digital Ambassadors ran their own stall at the Summer Fun Day to promote online safety.
-T hey organised a treasure hunt - indoors because of the weather - where you had to solve clues to crack the password.
+The Digital Ambassadors ran their own stall at a recent Summer Fun Day to promote online safety.
+They organised a treasure hunt - indoors because of the weather - where you had to solve clues to crack the password.
 They also handed out leaflets to children and adults which you can download below.

 The Digital Ambassadors helped organise an internet safety workshop for parents and carers.
 The ambassadors introduced themselves and their roles then Mr Martin from Primary Tec led the workshop.
 He shared new information about the latest online trends and what to do to keep children safe.
 Everyone who attended also got a raffle ticket.